Celtic Studies and Scottish Studies PhD

 Working with colleagues elsewhere in the School of Literatures, Languages and Cultures, and across the wider University, we are able to support PhD theses crossing boundaries between disciplines and/or languages.

 Over the course of your PhD, you will be expected to complete an original body of work under the expert guidance of your supervisors leading to a dissertation of between 70,000 and 100,000 words.

 You will be awarded your doctorate if your thesis is judged to be of an appropriate standard, and your research makes a definite contribution to knowledge.

-This programme includes training on research skills, methods and problems in Celtic Studies and Scottish Studies using a combination of traditional and innovative methods.
+This programme includes access to training on research skills, methods, and problems, while working with your supervisor to consider specific research methodologies in Celtic Studies and Scottish Studies using a combination of traditional and innovative methods.

-You will be encouraged and supported to make direct contact with original sources and to gain hands-on experience, whether in reading medieval manuscripts or in handling electronically-stored data.
+You will be encouraged and supported to make direct contact with original sources and to gain hands-on experience, whether in reading medieval manuscripts, using material from the School of Studies Archives’ extensive collections, or in handling electronically stored data.

-Between the School of Literatures, Languages and Cultures (LLC), the Careers Service and the Institute for Academic Development (IAD), you'll find a further range of programmes and resources to help you develop your postgraduate skills.
+Between the School of Literatures, Languages and Cultures (LLC), the Careers Service and the Institute for Academic Development (IAD), you will have access to a further range of programmes and resources to help develop your postgraduate skills.